 About Brad Robinson and The Complete Athlete

-Brad Robinson is the founder of The Complete Athlete, a wholistic approach to coach and player development.
+Brad Robinson is a Mental Performance Coach and the founder of The Complete Athlete.

 The Complete Athlete is a game changing model which is the missing link between sport specific skills and the whole person.
 This approach helps players truly optimize their performance.
 The model also helps coaches use a people first approach to player development ,understand communication, how we learn, and how this affects performance, which will ultimately create an environment for their athletes to thrive for long term success on and off the field.

-For Brad, creating The Complete Athlete has been a life long endeavour, learning from experiences and pulling from 47 years of ups, downs, overcoming obstacles, injuries, healing to ultimately living a life of consistent personal growth.
+For Brad, creating The Complete Athlete has been a life long endeavour, learning from experiences and pulling from 47 years of ups, downs, overcoming obstacles, injuries, healing, to ultimately living a life of consistent personal growth.
 Everything Brad shares, he has experienced and uses in his own life.
-Brads experience on the Canadian Junior National team, playing college baseball in Long Beach California and semi-professional baseball across the Canada and the U.S., assist in truly understanding the individual needs of the player.
-Brad also has had a successful career in the Fire Service for 17 years as a Firefighter and a Lieutenant/Acting Captain, giving Brad an unparalleled skillset in leadership and team dynamics, most notably, the ability to understand and deal with group dynamics for successful outcomes in stressful situations.
+Brads experience on the Canadian Junior National team, a professional contract offer with the California Angels, playing college baseball in Long Beach California and the Western International League across Canada and the U.S., assist in truly understanding the individual needs of the player.
+Brad also has had a successful career in the Fire Service for 17 years as a Firefighter and Lieutenant/Acting Captain, giving Brad an unparalleled skillset in leadership and team dynamics, most notably, the ability to understand and deal with group dynamics for successful outcomes in stressful situations.
 Brad has also owned a successful fitness business, and while in the Fire Service he was an IAFF Peer Fitness Trainer and Health/Wellness committee chair.

 Brads a-ha moment came back in 2009 when after 20 years of lower back problems, and being off work due to another back issue, Brad was told by the Chief of the day “ If you don’t get this problem figured out, you might not be able to be a firefighter anymore.”